-Excision of a Schwannoma from the proximal radial nerve, using posterior approach to proximal humerus surgical technique
+Schwannoma of the proximal radial nerve: Excision using posterior approach to humerus

-Learn the Excision of a Schwannoma from the proximal radial nerve, using posterior approach to proximal humerus surgical technique with step by step instructions on OrthOracle.
-Our e-learning platform contains high resolution images and a certified CME of the Excision of a Schwannoma from the proximal radial nerve, using posterior approach to proximal humerus surgical procedure.
+Learn the Schwannoma of the proximal radial nerve: Excision using posterior approach to humerus surgical technique with step by step instructions on OrthOracle.
+Our e-learning platform contains high resolution images and a certified CME of the Schwannoma of the proximal radial nerve: Excision using posterior approach to humerus surgical procedure.

 Schwannomas are benign peripheral nerve sheath tumours.
 They are rare, but the true incidence is unknown because they frequently present as incidental findings on magnetic resonance imaging (MRI).
 When superficially located they may present as painful lumps with electrical sensory symptoms of pins and needles, tingling and pain when knocked.
 When they occur in deeply located nerves they may present with symptoms associated with nerve compression especially if the tumour is sited at anatomically tight space.

 Schwannomas grow slowly and the nerve accommodates the growing tumour, with neurological symptoms developing when compression is critical or the tumour reaches a size that distorts and compresses otherwise normal fascicles within a peripheral nerve.
 The symptoms experienced are dependent on the type of nerve and its anatomical location.
 Most tumours fall into the benign category and are either Schwannoma or Neurofibroma subtypes.
 Most are solitary but both can present as multiple tumours in neurofibromatosis.
 Multiple Schwannomas are also a feature of the separate genetic condition Schwannomatosis in which strings of multiple tumours may arise from a single nerve trunk.